rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 **Parameters**

 - `domain`: Domain to associate the given contenthash.
-- `contenthash`: Contenthash to be associated to the given domain.
+- `contenthash`: Contenthash to be associated with the given domain.
 Must be decoded, the library will encode and save it.
 - `options`: Optional.
 See [options](#options) for details.

 **Returns**